junaidasif-dev/Job-Queries/README.md

 ### Folder Structure

-If I were to build a real MCP server in Python, here is how I would organize it:
+If I were to build a real MCP server, here is how I would organize it:

 ```
 mcp-server/